This watermelon mojito recipe combines sweet watermelon, fresh mint, and lots of lime, making it the perfect cocktail for summer!

 So in honor of summer, today I’m sharing one of my absolute favorite cocktails, a watermelon mojito.
 This cocktail is a riff on one I had at a restaurant.
 I loved it so much I came home and tried to re-create it.
 It is summer in a glass.

 And just to make it extra yummy, I used my favorite monogram glasses!
-Mine are sold out, but I found a few very similar options below.
+Mine are sold out, but I found these which are very similar as well as a few others below.

 It’s confession time though, and for someone who loves summer, it’s surprising.
 I hate watermelon.
 I mean, I really don’t like it.
 Don’t ever eat it.
 Even in summer.
 But I do drink it.